 For decades, it seemed that car manufacturers thought strength and sophistication were mutually exclusive.
-You couldn’t have hardiness and luxury, they appeared to believe, sitting on the same four wheels.
+They just couldn’t fathom how to make toughness and luxury sit pretty on the same four wheels.
 But then the high-end SUV came barrelling onto the scene; equal parts power and opulence.

-Range Rover had a monopoly on the industry for many years, and practically invented the sector.
+Range Rover, of course, had a monopoly on the industry for many years; practically inventing the sector.
 But, as more manufacturers realised the sheer demand for tough, comfortable cars, the number of these sumptuous SUVs began to grow exponentially.

 The one for the individualist: Bentley Bentayga V8

 You can always count on Bentley to pull out all the stops.
-And the Bentayga, the British brand’s three-year-old ultra-luxury crossover, is stop-pulling at its 4-litre, V8, twin-turbo-charged best.
-At least, it was when we took the latest diesel model for a spin in the Italian Alps earlier this year.
+And the Bentayga, the British brand’s five-year-old ultra-luxury crossover, is stop-pulling at its 4-litre, V8, twin-turbo-charged best.
+At least, it was when we took the diesel model for a spin in the Italian Alps a couple of years ago.